EB-5 Filing Tips

 For current estimates, see USCIS Processing Time Information.
 However, processing times can vary depending on the circumstances of each case.
 These include factors such as the time it takes to complete a background check and whether we need to request additional evidence.

-Form I-829, Petition by Entrepreneur to Remove Conditions on Permanent Resident Status
+Form I-829, Petition by Investor to Remove Conditions on Permanent Resident Status

 What if my child turns 21 while my Form I-829 petition is pending?